Introduction.

 The number of items in the collection is determined by the expression ObjColl.Count in the For . . ..Next Loop.

 You may insert a Stop statement above the Printing Section and run the above code again.
-When the program pauses execution at the Stop statement, select Locals Window from View Menu.
+When the program pauses execution of the Stop statement, select Locals Window from the View Menu.

 Click on the plus symbol [+]ObjColl to display ClsArea Object Items within the Collection Object.